Skip to main content

 Imagine a buyer purchases a California Partnership policy at age 60 with a daily benefit of $300 and a four-year benefit period.
 The total potential benefit pool is roughly $438,000 before inflation adjustment.
 Inflation protection grows the pool over time.
 The buyer eventually needs care, and the policy pays out, say, $360,000 over a three-year care episode.
 After the policy is exhausted, the buyer applies for Medi-Cal long-term-care coverage.

-Without the Partnership, the Medi-Cal eligibility analysis (under pre-2024 rules) would have required a spend-down to the asset threshold before Medi-Cal would pay.
-Under the Partnership, the applicant’s first $360,000 in countable assets is protected.
+Without the Partnership, the Medi-Cal eligibility analysis requires countable assets to fall under the limit (since January 1, 2026, $130,000 for a single applicant and $195,000 for a couple) before Medi-Cal will pay.
+Under the Partnership, the applicant’s first $360,000 in countable assets above that limit is protected.
 Additionally, $360,000 of the applicant’s estate is protected from Medi-Cal recovery after death.

-Three things still make the Partnership worth considering in 2026:
+Three things make the Partnership worth considering in 2026:

 What a qualifying policy looks like